max-hill/563-final-project/report.md

 (defparameter *τ_max* 999999)
 ````

+The range of recombination parameters for ρ_a in this simulation encompasses
+biologically plausible values, with in particular nonviral lineages exhibiting a
+range of 0 to 11 (according to Strumpf and McVean 2003, quoted in Lanier and
+Knowles 2011).
+The population mutation rate θ may be somewhat higher than
+typical biological data; according to Schierup and Hein (2000), a value of 0.01
+might represent that of a typical nuclear dtaset and 0.05 for viral dataset.

 In all three cases we obtained similar a similar result.
-When the internal branch of the species tree is very small and recombination occurs only in the pendant edge of the species tree corresponding to species A, then the following conclusions hold:
+When the internal
+branch of the species tree is very small and recombination occurs only in the
+pendant edge of the species tree corresponding to species A, then the following
+conclusions hold:

-* under even relatively low recombination rates (i.e. less than 5) the probability of a gene tree exhibiting the topology (AB)C which matches that of the species tree is less than the probability of it exhibiting the incorrect topology (AB)C; and
+* under even relatively low recombination rates (i.e. less than 5) the
+  probability of a gene tree exhibiting the topology (AB)C which matches that of
+  the species tree is less than the probability of it exhibiting the incorrect
+  topology (AB)C; and

 * this effect grows as the recombination rate increases.